Mr. Nanny: Box office

 The film was a box office bomb, grossing just $4.3 million against its $10 million budget.

 Critical response

 The film was poorly received by critics.
 On Rotten Tomatoes it has an approval rating of 6% based on reviews from 16 critics.
+On Metacritic, the film had an average score of 18 out of 100, based on 13 critics, indicating "overwhelming dislike".

 Kevin Thomas of the Los Angeles Times says the premise has potential but that the film is "needlessly crass and lethally heavy-handed" Chris Hicks of the Deseret News calls the film "a silly kiddie flick that retreads territory better covered by Mr. Mom, Home Alone and any number of clones."
 He calls the film predictable and finds the comic mayhem difficult to recommend for children.